-- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - Instructions for activation of Emergency Generator: - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: Each home area nurse station have container with flash light on top of cabinet. - Emergency extension cord is in emergency bag locate in nurse station. - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: Lambert Oil
+- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - Instructions for activation of Emergency Generator: - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located in each nursing station. - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: Call Lambert Oil Lambert Oil (416) 531-1158, fuel levels need to be checked minimally every 6 hours while generator is running.
+Arrange scheduled delivery of diesel with Lambert Oil. - 6) If outage is expected to last more than 24 hours, consult with VPRO regarding adding generator capacity by using a rental generator.